EF0601/multi-use-workspace-app/canvas-max/README.md

 - Click on the canvas the first point
 - Click on the second point of the rectangle on the canvas

+### Line Tool

+The line tool is used for creating direct straight lines.
+Click on two points to create a line segment in between.

+### Circle Tool

+The circle tool will be added in the future, but for now it will be a disabled feature as we cannot create a stable version of the circle tool.

 ### Text Tool

 The text tool will create the piece of text inserted into the input area.
 The text can then be pasted across the canvas by clicking on the canvas.

+#### Changing Font

+The font can be changed by using the dropdowns next to the input area.

 ***A closer look at all of the functions can be found in the help tab.***